 I am a Postgraduate Researcher and Grand Union Scholar in the School of Social Sciences & Global Studies.
 Funded by the Economic and Social Research Council of the UKRI, my research is interdisciplinary, currently combining legal geography and environmental ethics to explore the theory and practice of ecocide law in a UK context.

-I am interested in the criminalisation of environmental destruction through the introduction of ecocide law.
+I am interested in the criminalisation of ecosystem destruction through the introduction of ecocide law.
 Given the incentive afforded by the climate and ecological emergency, there is a case for preparations for the introduction of such a law to be conducted using empirical evidence and stakeholder engagement.
-By exploring concepts of ecocentric values, nature rights, green criminology and ecorestorative justice, my research aims to define the principles of ecocide, review ecocide law in different geographic contexts, and assess the practical implications of defending nature should the crime of ecocide be introduced in the UK.
-As no specific method exists, I will be analysing ecocide law in national jurisdictions for evidence of alignment with ecocide principles using a newly created 'spirit-of-the-law' test.
-Collated results will be shared with environmental NGO networks to assess the practical implications of defending nature, should the UK government recognise ecocide as a crime.
+By exploring concepts of nature rights and green criminology, my research aims to define the principles of ecocide, review ecocide law in different geographic contexts, and assess the barriers and opportunities to criminalising ecocide in the UK.

 The Grand Union doctoral training partnership provides high-quality social science research training and opportunities to network, develop collaborations and share research with a range of audiences across the partnership between Brunel University London, the Open University and the University of Oxford.
-I am delighted to join the Globalisation, Development and Local Knowledges research cluster on the Geography pathway (2020 cohort) and a member of the Grand Union Scholars Association.
+I am a Globalisation, Development and Local Knowledges researcher on the Geography pathway (2020 cohort) and a member of the Grand Union Scholars Association.

 In search of the ecocentric urbanite: Recognition of the intrinsic value of an urban wildlife area by South London residents [D836 Student Dissertation] (2007)